Executive Coaching Program

 PCW801A Provide coaching in the workplace

-This unit develops the basic professional skills and knowledge required to provide coaching in a workplace setting.
-It is written to address the International Coaching Federation (ICF) competency standards.
+This unit develops the basic professional skills and knowledge required to coach in a workplace setting.
+It is written to address the International Coach Federation (ICF) competency standards.

 By completing this course, participants will be able to:

 - Describe the context for the use of coaching as a high performance development strategy

 - Explain what coaching is and how it differs from mentoring and counselling